Makeover Cabinets Without Paint, Add New Hardware

 Like most things available on the internet, there are almost an infinite number of choices.
 Once I find one or two that are good quality at a reasonable price, I like to stick to those to avoid decision overload.

-My favorite places to LOOK at hardware are Anthropologie and Rejuvenation.
+My favorite places to LOOK at new cabinet hardware are Anthropologie and Rejuvenation.
 The prices at these two stores can be high.
-If you are replacing a small amount of door/drawer knobs it’s a good splurge.
-For example, if you are just updating night stands with two knobs, these stores have some really unique choices.
+If you are replacing just a few door/drawer knobs it’s a good splurge.
+For example, if you are just updating nightstands with two knobs, these stores have some really unique choices.

-For larger jobs I stick to Wayfair or Amazon because the prices are a fraction of those at Anthropologie and Rejuvenation.
+For larger jobs, like new kitchen cabinet hardware, I stick to Wayfair or Amazon because the prices are a fraction of those at Anthropologie and Rejuvenation.

 Here are some of my favorite knobs for a really unique look.
-I found more budget-friendly options of each one on Wayfair.
+I found more budget-friendly options for each one on Wayfair.
 If you love one, the Anthropologie versions are pretty amazing.

 - Anthropologie Mother of Pearl